 What does 'limited edition' mean?

-A 'limited edition' is a piece of art hand signed and numbered by the artist, typically in pencil, in the form (eg): 14/100.
+A 'limited edition' is a piece of art hand signed and numbered by the artist, in the form (eg): 14/100.
 The first number is the number of the print itself.
 The second number is the number of overall prints the artist will print of that image.
 The lower the second number is, the more valuable and collectible the limited editions are.
 A small number of "artist's proofs" may also be produced as well, signed with "AP" or "proof" etc. Each limited edition print will also be accompanied by a certificate of authenticity that details the number of the print in the edition, as well as the signature and original thumbprint of Android in order to avoid any counterfeit prints.

 What tools do you use to create the art with?